 Measure your YouTube Performance #4 – Traffic Sources

 Generally speaking this metric answers the question: How are people discovering your videos?
 Here you can also dig deeper to see the specific websites that bring traffic to your videos.
+Traffic Sources should be part of your YouTube analytics, as this metric is often forgotten or underestimated.

 When analyzing our web traffic we like to look at sources as well.
 Here we can see what has been successful in the past and which channels still can be improved.
 Why don’t we do that in social media analytics?
 This metric is often not supported in analytics tools even though it’s no less important than in web analytics.